-Principal's Guide to The Master in Teaching Program's Student Teaching Handbook
+Principal's Guide to the Student Teaching Handbook

-The Evergreen State College Master in Teaching Program Dear School Principal,
+The Evergreen State College Master in Teaching Program Updated August 6, 2013

+Dear School Principal,

 Thank you for welcoming our teacher candidate into your building.
 In this Principal's Guide, you will find key documents that have been shared with the mentor teacher and teacher candidate.